escape-velocity/imageRec-API/README.md

 (ie: man 98.233%, outdoors 92.754%)

 This is my first use of AI through and API to detect things in an image.
+Problems with API keys preventing this from working as expected.....update coming